compulim/experiment-accessibility-quirks/README.md

 However, on iOS, keyboard is uncommon and direct tap is disabled.
 Thus, moving the active descendant ring is not an easy task: the user need to swipe left/right to select what they want to set as active descendant, then double tap on the screen.

+When designing widgets with `aria-activedescendant`, special care is needed.
+Especially when it is not trivial to move the selection ring using swipes.
+Even the selection landed on an activable descendant, without additional hints, the user may not notice they can double-tap to activate it.

 ## iOS Safari + VoiceOver: `aria-roledescription` will mute the role description

 Tested on iOS Safari + VoiceOver